opnfv/kvmfornfv/docs/development/overview/kvmfornfv_overview.rst

   its execution.
-* **configuration guide** - This provides guidance for configuring KVM4NFV environment, even with the use of specific installer tools for deploying some components, available in the Danube release of OPNFV.
+* **configuration guide** - This provides guidance for configuring KVM4NFV environment, even with the use of specific installer tools for deploying some components, available in the Euphrates release of OPNFV.
 * **scenarios** - This includes the sceanrios that are currently implemented in the kvm4nfv project,features of each scenario and a general guide to how to deploy them.
 * **userguide** - This provides the required technical assistance to the user, in